Colin-de-Seroux/temporal-model-hybridization/ai/tgnn/README.md

 b.
 With `.sh` :

-Setup.sh has all the dependancies to install (change cuda version before).
+Setup.sh has all the dependancies to install.

 ```bash
 ./setup.sh